smzd/-MechaCar_Statistical_Analysis/README.md

 The R-squared value is  0.7149.
 This tells us there are 71.49% of the mpg prediction of MechaCar prototypes are effective.
 Therefore we can confirm the findings to be successful.

 ## Summary Statistics on Suspension Coils

+In this section, we used three production lots of the MachaCar dataset.
+The weight capacity of suspension coils was tested, and the variance of the suspension coils should be 100 pounds per square inch.

 ![](https://github.com/smzd/MechaCar_Statistical_Analysis/blob/main/Resources/Deliverable2.png)